jhyang13/Python-Credit-Risk-Classification/report-template.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Description of Model 1 Accuracy, Precision, and Recall Scores

+According to the model recall scores, the model made 1% of mistakes when predicting healthy loans and 9% of mistakes when predicting non-healthy loans.

 The model generated an accuracy score of 95% but could be improved due to the dataset being imbalanced.

 * Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Description of Model 2 Accuracy, Precision, and Recall Scores

+According to the model recall scores, the model made 1% of mistakes when predicting healthy loans and 1% of mistakes when predicting non-healthy loans.

 The model generated an accuracy score of 99% due to the dataset being balanced.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Summarize the results of the machine learning models and include a recommendation on which model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )